oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 $ helm get values --all weblogic-operator
 ```

-List the Helm releases that have been installed in this Kubernetes cluster:
+List the Helm releases for a specified namespace or all namespaces:
 ```
+$ helm list namespace
-$ helm list
+$ helm list --all-namespaces
 ```

 Get the status of the operator Helm release: